 Let’s say a customer buys a laptop on Black Friday.
 They might also need headphones or a laptop sleeve, and you’ll have a promo for these accessories on Cyber Monday!
 Wouldn’t it be great to highlight this to people that just bought a laptop?

 Customers who run their e-commerce with Shopify have the possibility within MailerLite to send product emails with recommendations based on previously bought products.
-Click here to read more about this cool feature.
+Check out this article about our latest Shopify integration updates.

-The feature automatically groups those recipients that received your first email but didn’t open it.
+The feature automatically groups those recipients that received your first email but didn’t click-through to your website.
 It then sends the same email (or a variation, if you make edits) to this group.
-What you’ll normally see happening is that a lot of recipients will open your email the second time around.
+What you’ll normally see happening is that a lot of recipients will engage with your email the second time around.
 Auto resend is the easiest way to boost email visibility during these crazy times!

-Black Friday newsletters and Cyber Monday email campaigns are very time-sensitive, which is why it’s not always possible to A/B test your campaign during this time.
+Black Friday emails and Cyber Monday newsletters are very time-sensitive, which is why it’s not always possible to A/B test your campaign during this time.
 However, we recommend using A/B testing when you have the time for it.

 This feature tests 2 versions with a percentage of your list during a time-frame of your choice.
 After this time is up, it automatically sends the winning version to the remaining part of your subscriber list.